industrial-edge/pingpong-python/README.md

 ### Direct Import

-1. Import .app application available at [GitHub](https://github.com/industrial-edge/Ping-Pong-Python/releases) to your Industrial Edge Management using one of the two options
+1. Import .app application available at [GitHub](https://github.com/industrial-edge/ping-pong-python/releases) to your Industrial Edge Management using one of the two options
    1. Industrial Edge App Publisher (recommended)
    2. Catalog import functionality
 2. Install the imported app to onboarded Industrial Edge Device

-In case you would like to build the application from source code the [Instalation](docs/Instalation.md) provides comprehensive guide how to do that.

 ### Manual Build

-1. Clone this repo
-2. Run docker-compose up to build the images and save them in your local docker registry
-3. Create new Application in your IEM
-4. Use Industrial Edge App Publisher (IEAP) to create new version of the newly created app
-5. Use the "Import Yaml" feature of IEAP and import the [docker-compose.prod.yaml](docker-compose.prod.yml) file
-6. Finalize your app and upload it to IEM
+More comprehensive instructions for building and installing this application is available in the [Instalation guide](docs/Instalation.md).

 ## Usage

+### Dependencies

+In order for this application to run properly on Industrial Edge Device (IED), the following two applications must be installed and configured on the IED

+- Databus application
+- IE Flow Creator application

+For detailed explanation have a look at the [Instalation guide](docs/Instalation.md).

+### Playing ping pong

 1. Navigate to IED web interface home page
 2. Open IE Flow Creator UI